For Immediate Release

 On Monday, February 24th, Attorney General David Lametti tabled amendments to Canada’s medical assistance in dying legislation.
 He was supported by the Ministers of Health and Disability Inclusion.
 The draft law, Bill C-7, would introduce a two track system allowing medical professionals to cause the death of Canadians with an illness, disease, or disability who are not dying but wish to die – after a reflection period of 90 days.

-The Canadian Association for Community Living (CACL) is vehemently opposed to Bill C-7 in its current form.
-CACL and other members of the disability rights community have been active proponents of an end of life requirement in Canada’s assisted dying legislation.
+Inclusion Canada is vehemently opposed to Bill C-7 in its current form.
+Inclusion Canada and other members of the disability rights community have been active proponents of an end of life requirement in Canada’s assisted dying legislation.

 Bill C-7 would have doctors and nurse practitioners inform those who are not dying and who apply for an assisted death of other possible ways to address their suffering.
 However, people with disabilities face many barriers to accessing disability supports and mental health services across the country.
 This safeguard will not counteract the social harm that people will endure if having a disability like theirs is seen as an acceptable reason to end a life.

 Robin Acton, President of Inclusion Canada, argues that “one of the main hurdles people with an intellectual disability are forced to overcome in accessing mental health services is the assumption that they are suffering because they have a disability.
 Their mental illness is brushed off as reasonable.
 Not to mention, the waitlists are atrocious.”

 It is not disability that causes people’s suffering, just like it is not a person’s indigeneity or sexual orientation that causes suffering in Canadian society, though there are higher than average suicide rates for Indigenous persons and the LGBTQ2S community.
 Suffering comes from living in a society where the conditions of your inclusion and dignity are denied because of your personal characteristics.